Menu

 Government Backing

-Maharashtra's industrial infrastructure (MIDC zones, SEZ designations at Hinjawadi and Kharadi, and proximity to Mumbai's financial gravity) provides Pune with a regulatory and economic backbone that is among the most enterprise-stable in India.
+Maharashtra's industrial infrastructure and proximity to Mumbai's financial gravity provide Pune with a regulatory and economic backbone that is among the most enterprise-stable in India.

 Innovation Footprint

 Pune is India's most concentrated automotive R&D city.
-Mercedes-Benz, Cummins, John Deere, Eaton, and ZF have all built serious engineering centres here, facilities with global IP ownership.
-No other Indian city has matched this ER&D depth in the industrial domain.
+Mercedes-Benz, Cummins, John Deere, Eaton, and ZF have all built engineering centres here with global IP ownership.

 Leadership Presence